nick3499/p5_intro/README.md

 ## Preformatted Text

-`index.html` file may contain preformatted text to display P5.js code used.
+`index.html` file may contain preformatted text to display P5.js code used, which can be removed.